christiangemesi/rfobaden-incident-manager/README.md

 **The frontend** reloads code in-place, which means that code is changed at runtime, at a very high speed.
 **The backend** needs to restart itself everytime, which means it is a lot slower when reloading.

-Also, the backend reload does not trigger on file save, but only on build.
+> _On windows only_, the backend reload does not trigger on file save, but only on build.
 Because of this, you need to either manually execute a `gradle build` after every change (which defeats the entire point of hot reloading), or you configure your IDE to build on save.
 For Intellij, activate the option `Build project automatically`